"Eczema flare-ups can hinder the ability to focus, or even complete simple daily tasks."

 - About 70% of eczema cases in children begin before the age of five.

-- 60% of infants or children with eczema continue to have symptoms at least periodically during adulthood.
+- Sixty percent of infants or children with eczema continue to have symptoms at least periodically during adulthood.

 - In American adults, it is estimated that about 80% of contact dermatitis or contact eczema is due to chemical exposure or irritation.
-This means that eczema is preventable if we take out all the toxins around us.
+This means that eczema is preventable if we are able to remove the toxins around us.